Q: What if I think my tax bill is too high?

 Q: When will I know the decision of the Board of Review?

 A: After all appeals are reviewed and the hearings have been held, a final notice is mailed to everyone who filed an appeal.
-Usually this is in January.

 Q: What if I don’t agree with the final decision from the Board of Review?

-A: Once you receive the final notice, you have 30 days from the postmark date to file with the Illinois Property Tax Appeal Board (PTAB).
-These forms are available in the Supervisor of Assessments office or on the Illinois Department of Revenue website.
-The hearings will be held in the same place as the county hearing.
-The Board of Review and a hearing officer from the Illinois Department of Revenue will attend the hearing.
-When filing with PTAB, it is a whole new case.
-New evidence can be provided.
+A:Once you receive the final notice, you have 30 days from the postmark date to file with the Illinois Property Tax Appeal Board (PTAB).
+These forms are available in the Supervisor of Assessments office or on the Illinois Property Tax Appeal Board website.
+If an “in person” hearing is warranted/requested, it will be held in the same County for which the appeal is filed.
+The Board of Review, Supervisor of Assessments, and a Hearing Officer from the Property Tax Appeal Board will attend the hearing.
+When filing with PTAB, your case is considered “de novo” which means “anew”.
+New evidence can be provided and your start the process from scratch with a fresh case.

 Q: What if I don’t agree with PTAB?